-Water quality parameters in 2010 were almost always within the desirable range relative to trigger levels and water quality standards at the station closest to mining (HCSW-1, Table 18).
-Trigger levels were exceeded only twice at HCSW-1 in 2010: alkalinity in January and chlorophyll a in February.
-At HCSW-2, trigger levels were exceeded for dissolved oxygen during most of the year (Table 18).
+Water quality parameters in 2012 were almost always within the desirable range relative to trigger levels and water quality standards at the station closest to mining (HCSW-1, Table 18).
+Trigger levels were exceeded only once at HCSW-1 in 2012 with the alkalinity exceedance in November.
+At HCSW-2, trigger levels were exceeded for dissolved oxygen during half of the year (Table 18).
 Based upon historical conditions in Horse Creek (Durbin and Raymond 2006), the reported values for dissolved oxygen at HCSW-2 are the result of natural conditions (proximity to hypoxic segment of stream - Horse Creek Prairie) and are not related to mining activities.
-HCSW-3 exceeded trigger levels for dissolved oxygen in April and July through September.
-HCSW-4 exceeded trigger levels for dissolved oxygen (July), sulfate (November), TDS (November), and iron (4 months).
-Dissolved oxygen triggers were exceeded during summer wet months of 2010, when high temperatures reduce the oxygen carrying capacity of the stream.
-Sulfate and TDS were exceeded in the dry season, when low rainfall and streamflow likely led to increased groundwater inputs from baseflow and agricultural runoff.
+The chlorophyll a trigger level was exceeded during low-flow periods at HCSW-2 in February, April, May, and December, and the lower pH trigger level was exceeded in October.
+HCSW-3 exceeded trigger levels for dissolved oxygen (June-September), calcium (April), sulfate (February-April and June), and TDS (January-April and June).
+HCSW-4 exceeded trigger levels for specific conductivity (June), dissolved oxygen (July and September), calcium (April-June), iron (July-October), alkalinity (May), sulfate (March-April and June), and TDS (January-June).
+Dissolved oxygen triggers were exceeded during summer wet months of 2012, when high temperatures reduce the oxygen carrying capacity of the stream.
+Sulfate, calcium, TDS, and other ions were exceeded in the dry season, when low rainfall and streamflow likely led to increased groundwater inputs from baseflow and agricultural runoff.
 Dissolved iron concentrations consistently exceeded the trigger value set at HCSW-4, but Mosaic and the PRMRWSA agree that the trigger value at that station has been set too low given historical and upstream concentrations of dissolved iron.
-Based on impact assessments already completed, none of the observed exceedances can be attributed to mining.
+Based on impact assessments already completed, none of the observed exceedances pose a significant adverse ecological impact to Horse Creek that would be attributable to mining.

-Several of the trends detected during the statistical analysis either have an estimated slope that 1) was not in the direction of an adverse trend (color, ammonia) or 2) was very small compared to limits in laboratory prediction or the observed differences between primary and duplicate field samples (pH, fluoride).
-For the trends with higher estimated rates of change (orthophosphate and various dissolved ions), the potential trends are discussed in Appendix I. Appendix I shows that the apparent trend in orthophosphate from 2003-2010 is caused by a data bias, and that extending the period of record eliminates this trend.
-The trend for specific conductivity and other ions may have been influenced by changes in mining practices, but the current concentrations are stable and not biologically harmful.
+Several of the trends detected during the statistical analysis either have an estimated slope that 1) was not in the direction of an adverse trend (color, ammonia, and dissolved iron) or 2) was very small compared to limits in laboratory prediction or the observed differences between primary and duplicate field samples (pH, ammonia, orthophosphate) (Table 19).
+For the trends with higher estimated rates of change (specific conductivity and various dissolved ions), the potential trends are discussed in Appendix I. Orthophosphate was also discussed further in this impact assessment as a follow-up to the trend impact assessment of the 2010 Annual Report (Robbins et al. 2014).
+Appendix I shows that the apparent trend in orthophosphate from 2003-2012 is caused by a data bias, and that extending the period of record into pre-2003 data eliminates this trend.
+Specific conductivity and other ions may have been influenced by changes in mining practices, but the current concentrations are stable and not biologically harmful.